ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IOrientationAscNodeRAAN.rst

 IOrientationAscNodeRAAN
 =======================

-.. py:class:: IOrientationAscNodeRAAN
+.. py:class:: ansys.stk.core.stkobjects.IOrientationAscNodeRAAN

    IOrientationAscNode

    Right Ascension of Ascending Node: the angle from the inertial X axis to the ascending node measured in a right-handed sense about the inertial Z axis in the equatorial plane.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IOrientationAscNodeRAAN

 Overview
 --------